hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ### Docker Profiles

-There are four different docker profiles you can choose from, depending on your use case.
+There are four different docker profiles you can choose from, depending on your use case and trust tolerance.

 > [!TIP]
 > This docker profile setting is independent from the [Node Synchronization Type](#node-synchronization-type) which determines how the `op-geth` instance performs it's one-time **initial** sync regardless of the stack setup.
 Any of the profiles that include an op-geth instance can be configured with either of the initial synchronization types.